 ‘Even if you have symptoms, contact your midwife and they will work with you to ensure you continue to get the care and support you and your baby need.’

-It may be that your partner cannot attend antenatal appointments with you.
-Check with your maternity team to see if this is the case.
+Your birth partner should be allowed to attend antenatal appointments with you.
+But check with your maternity team to see if this is the case.

 If you are in self-isolation and have an antenatal appointment coming up, you should contact your midwife or antenatal clinic to inform them of your situation.